itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 Precondition: the player or opponent tries to move a piece

-Trigger:
+Trigger: the movement code checks if the move is valid

 Scenario:
-  1. a player move a game piece, calling move()/moveOpponent()
+  1. A player moves a game piece
-  2. the game checks if the move is allowed
+  2. The game checks if the move is allowed
-  3. the result of the check is returned to the movement code
+  3. The result of the check is returned to the piece movement code

-Post Condition:
+Post Condition: the movement code allows/prevents the move from happening

 Exceptions: N/A

 Priority: Very High

-When Available: Iteration 1 (may be updated with more complex rules later)
+When Available: Iteration 1 (more complex rules may be updated in later)

 Frequency of Use: Incredibly often, lots of times per game